Laguna Hills, California Military Divorce Attorney

 You must know your rights and understand how to defend yourself and your future.
 Get in touch with us to learn more about how our California military divorce lawyers can assist.

-Permanent incapacity of one partner.
+Permanent incapacity means that one spouse has a severe and long-lasting mental illness or physical condition.
+This condition must be so severe that it affects their ability to function normally.
+The incapacity must be permanent, meaning it is not expected to get better over time.
 When one partner is determined to be clinically insane, you must give the court proof of a support order to file this.

 Residency Requirements

-Because active military personnel is stationed around the United States and the world, you may encounter complications when deciding where to submit your divorce petition.
-Typically, a spouse will petition for divorce in the county where he or she resides.
+Because active military personnel are stationed around the United States and the world, you may encounter complications when deciding where to submit your divorce petition.
+Typically, a spouse will petition for divorce in the county where they live.
 A military spouse must file the paperwork in the state where the service member is based or in their home state.

 Deployment of a Military Spouse